influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/setup/_index.md

 creating a default user, organization, and bucket.

 {{% note %}}
-The user created in the InfluxDB setup process has full read and write access to all organizations in the database.
+The **Admin token** created in the InfluxDB setup process has full read and write access to all organizations in the database.
 {{% /note %}}

 ## Usage